Weak units, universal cells, and coherence via universality for bicategories: Regular poly-bicategories and universal 2-cells

 We say that $X$ is \emph{par 1-representable}, \emph{right 1-coclosed}, and \emph{left 1-coclosed}, respectively, if it is unital and has pars, right cohoms, and left cohoms, respectively, for all pairs of 1-cells in the appropriate configuration. \end{dfn}

 A tensor (left hom, right hom) in $X$ is the same as a par (left cohom, right cohom) in $\coo{X}$, and a left hom (left cohom) in $X$ is the same as a right hom (right cohom) in $\opp{X}$.

-The following is easily proved in the same way as \cite[Corollary 8.6]{hermida2000representable}. \begin{lem} Let $p$ be a 2-cell in a unital regular poly-bicategory, and suppose $p$ is divisible at $\bord{j}{+}$.
-Then: \begin{enumerate}[label=(\alph*)] \item if $p'$ is another 2-cell divisible at $\bord{j}{+}$, which has the same boundaries as $p$ except at $\bord{j}{+}$, then factorising $p'$ through $p$ produces an isomorphism $q: (\bord{j}{+}p) \to (\bord{j}{+}p')$; \item if $q: (\bord{j}{+}p) \to (a)$ is an isomorphism, the 2-cell $\cutt{j,1}(p,q)$ is also divisible at $\bord{j}{+}$. \end{enumerate} Dual results hold when $p$ is divisible at $\bord{i}{-}$. \end{lem} In particular, in a unital regular poly-bicategory, tensors, pars, homs, and cohoms are unique up to isomorphism.
-In the next section, we will need the following technical lemma about 2-cells satisfying two different divisibility properties at once.
+The following is easily proved in the same way as \cite[Corollary 8.6]{hermida2000representable}. \begin{lem} Let $p$ be a 2-cell in a unital regular poly-bicategory, and suppose $p$ is universal at $\bord{j}{+}$.
+Then: \begin{enumerate}[label=(\alph*)] \item if $p'$ is another 2-cell universal at $\bord{j}{+}$, which has the same boundaries as $p$ except at $\bord{j}{+}$, then factorising $p'$ through $p$ produces an isomorphism $q: (\bord{j}{+}p) \to (\bord{j}{+}p')$; \item if $q: (\bord{k}{+}p) \to (a)$ and $q': (b) \to (\bord{k'}{-}p)$ are isomorphisms, the 2-cells $\cutt{k,1}(p,q)$ and $\cutt{1,k'}(q',p)$ are also universal at $\bord{j}{+}$. \end{enumerate} Dual results hold when $p$ is universal at $\bord{i}{-}$. \end{lem} In particular, in a unital regular poly-bicategory, tensors, pars, homs, and cohoms are unique up to isomorphism.
+In the next section, we will need the following technical lemma about 2-cells satisfying two different universal properties at once.